 Nusa Lembongan Bali, Indonesia Travel Guide

-These are the must-visit spots that define Nusa Lembongan's appeal, mainly natural spectacles.
+These are the must-visit spots that define Nusa Lembongan island's appeal, mainly natural spectacles.
 All listed landmarks are natural sites, open ALL day and night with no entrance fees.
 Independent visits are possible.
-Guided tours by scooter or golf buggy are available, offering local insights and convenient transport.
+Guided tours by scooter or golf buggy are available, offering local insights and easy transportation.

-Consider GetYourGuide for pre-booked tours to these landmarks.
+Consider GetYourGuide for pre-booked tours for these landmarks.

 Always prioritize personal safety when visiting coastal attractions.
 Conditions can change rapidly.